-The federal plant closing law, the WARN Act, requires a 60-day advance notice to employees who will be affected by either a plant closing or a mass layoff.420 To be covered under WARN, the employer must have, in total (including all companies which are part of the same controlled group), at least 100 full-time employees.
+The federal plant closing law, the WARN Act, requires a 60-day advance notice to employees who will be affected by either a plant closing or a mass layoff.
+To be covered under WARN, the employer must have, in total (including all companies which are part of the same controlled group), at least 100 full-time employees.
 The plant closing or mass layoff must consist of employment loss for at least 50 full-time employees at a single site of employment.
 For a mass layoff (where the facility will remain open), the 50 full-time employees must constitute at least one-third of the active workforce at that site.
 The layoffs need not occur all at once, but may be considered all part of one action, covered by WARN, if they occur within a 30-day period or, if there are a number of smaller layoffs (each one under 50) which together total at least 50, in a 90-day period.
+Employers need to be cautious about small layoffs within the period which precedes a larger layoff, since the effect is cumulative.

-Employers providing federal WARN Act notice must also report the names, addresses and occupations of all employees being terminated to the Minnesota Commissioner of Employment and Economic Development.421
+Employers providing federal WARN Act notice must also report the names, addresses and occupations of all employees being terminated to the Minnesota Commissioner of Employment and Economic Development.